anthonypecchillo/Uptime-Monitor/README.md

 # uptime-monitor
-Uptime monitoring API in raw Node.js (no packages or libraries)
+Uptime monitoring API written in raw Node.js (no packages or libraries)